cardasac/futuristic-ui-java/README.md

 ## Learning

-I did learn a great deal of Java while building this small project.
+I learned a great deal of Java while building this small project.
+Moreover I reinforced my understanding on classes, abstraction, inheritance, interfaces and also improved my coding efficiency and speed.
 I also learned a lot about myself, I discovered what I am good at and what I need to improve on.

 ## Code